openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 Credentials
 -----------

-OpenStack credentials are installed to /root/stackrc in the boot-stack machine.
+OpenStack credentials are installed to /root/stackrc in the boot-stack machine, for automation needing them w/in the instance.
+Credentials are set from metadata, so consult config.json or your heat parameters.
-All services listen on a wildcard address, so that the credentials may be copied out and used from outside the boot-stack machine.

 Utilities